qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 In addition to setting fill colors and using predefined patterns, you can use different symbol layer types entirely.
-The only type we've been using up to now was the *Simple Fill* type.
+The only type we've been using up to now was the :guilabel:`Simple Fill` type.
 The more advanced symbol layer types allow you to customize your symbols even further.

 Each type of vector (point, line and polygon) has its own set of symbol layer